-- h.
+- 7.2.8.
 Since the Second World War, Loxwood has continued to grow with new housing developments in Nicholsfield and a new school in 1967.
-There have been several later developments such as Farm Close, Willets Way, Loxwood Farm Place and Hall Hurst Close, with the most recent being the development of Nursery Green. - During this period Loxwood has also gained a doctor's surgery, sports and social club, improvements and extensions to the school and an extensive extension and refurbishment of the village hall, North Hall, which was originally opened in 1937.
+There have been several later developments such as Farm Close, Willets Way, Loxwood Farm Place and Hall Hurst Close, with the most recent being the development of Nursery Green. - 7.2.9.
+During this period Loxwood has also gained a doctor's surgery, a sports and social club, improvements and extensions to the school and an extensive extension and refurbishment of the village hall, North Hall, which was originally opened in 1937.